Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Italian Podcasts

 There are hundreds of Italian podcasts on the internet.
 Maybe thousands even.
-And though most are geared toward native speakers with an emphasis on art, architecture, politics, religion, and the like, some are aimed at teaching English speakers how to speak Italian.
+And though most are geared toward native speakers with an emphasis on art, architecture, politics, religion, and the like, some are aimed at teaching English speakers how to speak naturally.

 They can be hard to find, but when you can locate a podcast that fits the bill, they’re great.
-In fact, many of these Italian podcasts are sponsored or created by the language companies themselves, like Rosetta Stone.
+In fact, many of these podcasts are sponsored or created by the language companies themselves, like Rosetta Stone.

 If I were you, that’s where I would actually start by looking.
 Babbel offers an excellent podcast, as does Duolingo.
 Basically, if there’s an app to learn Italian, there’s a good chance the company also has a podcast.